allenc125789/TurtleNAS/docs/features/backup.md

 # Backups:
 Backups are made easy, through the use of the protocol SSHFS.
 This protocol makes the process of registering a client computer that you would like to backup simpler, with connections being established server-side, provided the correct SSH credentials.

-The pro's of using `sshfs` vs `smb` & `nfs` are:

-  - Allowing easier server/client connection configuration for backing up files.
-  - Provides a secure connection through SSH with key access to backup-clients, by default.
-  - Fastest option of encrypted file transfer protocols.

 This feature can be found and configured on the Admin page.

 ## Tests & Comparisons (SSHFS, NFS, SMB):